6estates/idp-nodejs/README.md

 ## Setup
     $ npm install idp_sdk
 ## Usage
-### 1. To Extract Fields in Synchronous Way
+### 1. To Extract Fields in Asynchronous Way
-If you just need to do one file at a time
+If you need to do a batch of files

     var Client=require('idp_sdk')
     var fs=require('fs')